 Adding Depth & Interest using Gestalt principle:

-Trifecta (the painting in the video) demonstrates how 3 "circles" can be used to create depth and interest.
+Trifecta (the painting in the video above) demonstrates how 3 "circles" can be used to create depth and interest.
 It’s a great classroom project for students familiarizing themselves with oil paint.
 Just provide frames or small pieces of wood, or even thick books to the students to place around their paintings.
 They must be even in height and rest about 1/8-1/2 inch above the surface of the canvas so that when a ruler is placed on top, the bottom does not touch the surface of the painting.

 Just by moving one circle slightly off the canvas, we easily create interest.
 Something is amiss and therefore interesting.
-To create something interesting, use a stencil such as the circle one used in the video.
+If needed, use a stencil such as the circle one used in the video.
 Remember, our eyes send signals to the brain to make accurate assessments about what we're seeing while utilizing the Gestalt principle.
 2 circles continue off the painting to create the sense of 3 balls in space.
 Only 1 ball is presented within the image among 2 curved lines.
 Our minds fill in the blank using their distance apart and curves suggesting size.
 These signals tell our imagination to render 3 balls within the space.

 In this video 4 wooden bars hold my ruler steady while I pull colors from the background’s wet layer of paint using Titanium White.
 For the background Blue and Ivory Black were mixed to produce the color shown here.
 In addition to the ruler I use a circle stencil to create the sharp form sought in creating this painting.
 The wooden bars act as a safety net so I don’t smudge the desired straight lines while working.